Seattle Therapy - Skills for Life

 What to Do If You Are Sick

 If you or anyone in your household are experiencing coronavirus symptoms, please stay home.
-Self-isolate for two weeks to help prevent the spread of the disease.
+Self-isolate for 10 days to help prevent the spread of the disease.
 If you have an appointment, please call us to reschedule or set up an eHome Therapy appointment.

 Thank you for being flexible and working with us during this difficult time.
 We’ll all get through this together.